+Before the advent of telescopic photography, eight moons of Saturn were discovered by direct observation using optical telescopes.
 In the mid-17th century, Christiaan Huygens proposed his theory that the planet Saturn was surrounded by a ‘thin, flat ring, nowhere touching, and inclined to the ecliptic‘ after using his self designed 50 power refracting telescope.
-With the help of his brother, Huygens built several telescopes, but Titan was discovered with their first one.
-In 1655, he published his findings and named the moon simply ‘Saturni Luna’.
-After Giovanni Cassini twenty years later found further moons orbiting Saturn, the moons were named ‘Saturn I – V’.
+With the help of his brother, Huygens built several telescopes, but Titan, the largest of the Saturn moons with a size even larger than Mercury, was discovered with their first one.
+In 1655, he published his findings and named the moon simply ‘Saturni Luna‘.
+After Giovanni Cassini twenty years later found further moons orbiting Saturn, the moons were named ‘Saturn I – V’, Tethys, Dione, Rhea and Iapetus (the “Sidera Lodoicea“).
+Mimas and Enceladus were discovered in 1789 by William Herschel.
+Hyperion was discovered in 1848 by W.C.
+Bond, G.P.
+Bond and William Lassell.
 After all Saturn moons were discovered, John Herschel suggested to name it finally Titan.

 As current research results suggest, Titan consists of several layers with a hot center.
 Due to the existence of ammonia it is possible that there are still liquid layers of magma.
 Special on Titan is also his thick atmosphere known to be rotating much faster than its surface.
 Despite the temperatures of about -179°C on the surface, the moon is known to experience wind as well as rain, creating a surface very similar to Earth’s.
 Many scientists believe that microbial extraterrestrial life could be possible on the satellite.

-Saturns Moon Titan: A World with Rivers, Lakes, and Possibly Even Life by Dr. Chris McKay (NASA Ames Research Center)
+Dr. Chris McKay, Saturns Moon Titan: A World with Rivers, Lakes, and Possibly Even Life,

 References and Further Reading: